MaximilianPi/MaximilianPi/README.md

 ## Hi there 👋

+I'm a PostDoc in the lab of theoretical ecology at the University of Regensburg.
+My research focuses on ecological machine learning, specifically how we can use machine learning and deep learning to improve inference of complex effects and improve community predictions.

 <!--
 **MaximilianPi/MaximilianPi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.